Skip to main content

 TradingView Reset to Default: A Complete Guide

-Personalizing your TradingView charts is great until it isn't.
-Too many customizations can slow things down or create a visual mess that's hard to parse.
-A reset wipes the slate clean, removing all those accumulated indicators, drawings, and layout changes to return everything to the way it was when you first started.
+Personalizing your TradingView charts works great until it doesn't.
+Too many customizations slow things down or create a visual mess that's hard to parse.
+A reset clears all those indicators, drawings, and layout changes, returning everything to the clean setup you started with.

 Step-by-Step Guide: Resetting TradingView Charts on Web and Desktop